-In this post, an excerpt from the January 2017 issue of Ceramics Monthly, Cory Brown shares how he wraps thin sheets of patterned clay around a cylinder and then throws from the inside to create the shape.
+In this post, an excerpt from the Ceramics Monthly archive, Cory Brown shares how he wraps thin sheets of patterned clay around a cylinder and then throws from the inside to create the shape.
 Super cool! – Jennifer Poellot Harnetty, editor.

 I began working with clay as a potter.
 As I learned more about the material, I opened up to the variety of ways in which clay can be manipulated.
 Colored clay initially came into my practice as a solution for working with beautiful, but difficult to use, native clay.
 My intention was to make an object using native clay from the Cub Creek Foundation in Appomattox, Virginia, where I was a resident at the time, and combine that with native clay from North Carolina that was processed at STARworks to make as a symbolic object bringing the two clay centers together through geology and a shared community.
 I started the project after a visit to North Carolina with fellow Cub Creek residents.
 Takuro Shibata, the director of STARworks, and his wife Hitomi—themselves former Cub Creek residents—hosted us, and we all formed a family-like connection.